January 31st, 2010|

 Attorneys at NPHM have been recognized in Ohio Super Lawyers® or Rising Stars each year since the nominations began.
-For 2010, the firm’s Super Lawyers nominees are Paris, Jamie R. Lebovitz, Thomas Mester, William S. Jacobson, Kathleen J. St. John and Jeffrey Leikin, who are named in the general personal injury, medical malpractice, aviation, appellate and transportation categories.
+For 2010, the firm’s Super Lawyers nominees are Paris, Jamie R. Lebovitz, Thomas Mester, William S. Jacobson, and Kathleen J. St. John, who are named in the general personal injury, medical malpractice, aviation, appellate and transportation categories.
 Paris has also been nominated to the Top 100 lists for 2007 through 2010.

 David M. Paris practices in complex injury and wrongful death caused by medical malpractice, defective products and motor vehicle accidents.
 He has also been lead counsel on class actions involving unfair business practices and toxic waste spills.
 He is certified by NBTA as a civil trial specialist, chairs the firm’s class action department and is a past president of the Cleveland Academy of Trial Attorneys.
 He is also a fellow in the International Academy of Trial Lawyers and has been included in The Best Lawyers In America® since 2008.
 In 2009, he won a multimillion-dollar verdict in Cincinnati along with several multimillion-dollar settlements around the state.